Canadian Olympic Medal Count

-Daoust started her collegiate career in 2011-12, playing for the McGill Martlets.
-That season she was named CIS Rookie of the Year and helped the team win bronze at the CIS national championship.
-In 2012-13 Daoust became the first player to go directly from CIS Rookie of the Year to CIS Player of the Year, winning the Broderick Trophy.
+Daoust played collegiately for the McGill Martlets of the CIS/U Sports from 2011-12 to 2016-17.
+In her first year she was named CIS Rookie of the Year and helped the team win bronze at the CIS national championship.
+In 2012-13, Daoust became the first player to go directly from CIS Rookie of the Year to CIS Player of the Year, winning the Broderick Trophy.
 She led the CIS in scoring with 21 goals and 33 assists in 20 regular season games as McGill went a perfect 20-0.

 A little more about Mélodie

-Getting into the Sport: Started playing hockey at age five, wanting to follow her father and brother into the sport… It was an immediate passion, keeping her outside all day… Outside Interests: Graduated from McGill University with a degree in physical education in 2017… Would like to coach a university hockey team… Enjoys watching TV, taking nightly walks with her dog, playing golf… Odds and Ends: Favourite motto: BTBYCB (Be the best you can be)… Good luck charm is a necklace with her number 17… Favourite Olympic memory is the women’s hockey team winning gold at Vancouver 2010… Role model has always been Caroline Ouellette who taught her how to be a great leader on and off the ice…
+Getting into the Sport: Started playing hockey at age five, wanting to follow her father and brother into the sport… It was an immediate passion, keeping her outside all day… Outside Interests: Graduated from McGill University with a degree in physical education in 2017… The first female NHL analyst for the TVA network… Assistant coach with the University of Montreal’s women’s hockey team… Enjoys watching TV, taking nightly walks with her dog, playing golf… Odds and Ends: Favourite motto: BTBYCB (Be the best you can be)… Good luck charm is a necklace with her number 17… Favourite Olympic memory is the women’s hockey team winning gold at Vancouver 2010… Role model has always been Caroline Ouellette who taught her how to be a great leader on and off the ice…

 |2014 Sochi||Ice Hockey||Women||Gold|